NLP Projects & Topics

 1. A customer support bot

-One of the best ideas to start experimenting you hands-on NLP projects for students is working on customer support bot.
+One of the best ideas to start experimenting you hands-on projects on nlp for students is working on customer support bot.
 A conventional chatbot answers basic customer queries and routine requests with canned responses.
 But these bots cannot recognize more nuanced questions.
 So, support bots are now equipped with artificial intelligence and machine learning technologies to overcome these limitations.
 In addition to understanding and comparing user inputs, they can generate answers to questions on their own without pre-written responses.

 For example, Reply.ai has built a custom ML-powered bot to provide customer support.
 According to the company, an average organization can take care of almost 40 % of its inbound support requests with their tool.
 Now, let us describe the model required to implement a project inspired by this product.